 GMS PA 600 Introduction to Pathology and Pathophysiology of Disease

-Prereq: consent of instructor.
-Lectures and discussion sessions presenting the basic morphologic and functional changes of major disease processes: cell injury and death, inﬂammation, cell and tissue response to microbial organisms, atherosclerosis, cancer, etc. Christensen.
+Lectures and interactive auto-tutorial case studies presenting the basic morphologic and functional changes of major disease processes: cell injury and death, inﬂammation, cell and tissue response to microorganisms, atherosclerosis, cancer and organ system pathology.
+Mellott.
 4 credits, 2nd semester.

 GMS PA 700 Basic and Experimental Pathology

 Prereq: GMS BI 755 or equivalent.
 Basic principles of pathology are presented through lectures (students attend the GMS PA 600 lectures), laboratory sessions and computer-assisted instruction.
 Related research articles and basic histology are discussed in small group session that complement the lectures.
 Blusztajn.
 4 credits, 2nd semester.

 GMS PA 710 Principles of Basic and Applied Pathology

 Required for first-year Pathology PhD students (Click here for more info).
 Pathology is the study of disease causes and consequences.
 Want more in- depth information about pathology and other faculty research interests?
 Invited GMS faculty present their current research projects in class to give you an overview of the breadth and depth of research opportunities on campus.
 Students also attend weekly Pathology Department seminars and learn how to write summaries.
 Did you know the most important parts of a grant application are summaries?
 This course will prepare you for lab rotations and help guide your decisions regarding thesis research directions.
 2 credits, 1st semester (NOT CURRENTLY OFFERED).